 Iona Scott is an Artist and Animator who has developed her work over many years through the disciplines of Sculpture, Painting, 3D Animation and Theatre.
 The aim of her work is to inspire a reconnection to nature and in particular to raise awareness of the importance of microscopic plants.

 Iona has performed in plays and led Art and Drama workshops with children in schools independently and with the eco-themed Theatre In Education Company she co-founded in 2002.

 Iona has continuously exhibited her sculptures in London and San Francisco since her graduation.
-She then re-trained in 3D Animation to bring plankton into the digital realm.
+She then re-trained in 3D Animation and worked as a 3D Artist in a Computer Games Company before bringing plankton into the digital realm.

 In 2004 Iona approached Kew with a proposal for an immersive exhibit using stereoscopic 3D technology and was commissioned to make 'Swimming with phytoplankton in 3D'.
 This 3D display has been resident in the Marine Display under the Palm House since then.